standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Now I am not much of a hand at speech-making.
-What I do is to teach my boys, and be with my boys, {66}and give all my time to my boys.
+What I do is to teach my boys, and be with my boys, and give all my time to my boys.
 But what I want to say to you all is, that I am glad to see you all amongst us to-day; that my wife is glad, and my kind helpers are glad; and Mr. Herrick and Miss